pecheylauren02/mp2-supervillain-personality-quiz/README.md

 This quiz is made up of 10 questions with 4 answer options to choose from, and is set up as follows:
 - It provides the user with thought-provoking questions and scenarios, and the user can only select 1 of the 4 options.
-- Each answer option is assigned a value of 1 to 4, and each time the user answers a question, a score will be added until all 10 questions are answered.
+- Each answer option is assigned a value 1, 2, 3, or 4, and each time the user answers a question, a score will be added until all 10 questions are answered.
 - After completing all ten questions, the user will be matched with a supervillain based on their total score.
-- Before starting the quiz, users must sign up with their names.
+- Before starting the quiz, users must enter their names in the input field, or they will not be able to take the quiz.

 Each time the user selects an answer it builds up a picture of what kind of personality they have.
 These results are then processed to calculate the best supervillain match for them, and I included 8 possible matches (a mix of Disney, Marvel, Harry Potter, Stranger Things, and DC supervillains):
 - Lord Voldemort